PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 byte-identical, and its sequential `-cotof` gate passes at maximum absolute error `0.002297189086675644` with zero process-tree SWAP.

+The static QKV rank adapter now has a bounded indexed owner in `attention_qkv_reshape_layout.py`.
+It accepts only the production-proven `[A,1,C] -> [A,H,D] -> [H,A,D] -> [1,H,A,D]` family with rank-three permutation `[1,0,2]`, where `C=H*D`.
+Candidate resolution requires exact positive shapes and signatures, matching dtype and per-tensor quantization, typed and exclusively owned mutable shape/permutation constants, a typed tail shape constant, resolved sources, exclusive data edges, graph order and boundaries, and UNKNOWN Session layout throughout the semantic view chain.
+Each candidate is captured in an immutable operator/tensor contract and fully resolved immediately before apply.
+Mutation updates the shared graph index differentially, records the historical output-lineage event, removes only the tail Reshape, reconciles `LayoutState`, and obeys a deterministic rewrite bound without internal pruning or repeated graph-wide map construction.

+The wrapper retains one compatibility fallback and one historical prune.
+Unproven permutation `[1,2,0]`, shared-constant copy-on-write, dynamic signatures, and all other relaxed contracts therefore preserve their previous behavior.
+Tier 3 `rf-detr-nano.onnx` establishes the real owner with indexed invocation counts `5, 0, 0, 0`; the raw fallback has zero residual rewrites.
+Its float32, float16, and correspondence outputs remain byte-identical to the pre-extraction baseline.
+The sequential `-cotof` gate passes with maximum absolute error `0.000102996826171875` and zero process-tree SWAP.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter